valmadera/SQL_project_data_job_analysis/README.md

 ![Top Skills For Remote Jobs in Data Analysis](graphs/query_2.jpg) *This graph was built in Excel with the data results from my query*

-### 3. Where (Countries) are the top-paying jobs for any job in Data Analysis?
+### 3. In which countries are the top-paying opportunities for any remote job in data analysis?
 What are their demand?

 ```sql
 SELECT